TimMJN/Arduino-Sequencer/README.md

 Yes, just simply don't include it.

 #### Can I change the gate voltage?
 Yes, that's why it's marked separately in the schematic.
-By attaching it to the 5V rail, the gate voltage is 5V minus one transistor drop, so about 4.4V.
-This should be enough to trigger any module, as a common trigger voltage is between 2-3V.
-If you have some stubborn module which demands a hotter trigger, use a 7809 to create a 8.4V gate.
+By attaching it to 9V, the gate voltage is 9V minus one transistor drop, so about 8.4V.
+This conforms to Eurorack standards.
+Alternatively, you could omit these parts and connect V_GATE to 5V.
+This should be enough to trigger almost any module, as a common trigger voltage is between 2-3V.

 ## Coding the thing
 #### Why don't you use `shiftOut`?